 But one NGO, Volunteer Optometric Services to Humanity (VOSH), is looking to make a difference in how the world sees.
 The organization's mission is to "provide the gift of vision and eye health to people worldwide who can neither afford nor obtain [it]."
 By collecting eyeglasses from donors and redistributing them to communities in need, they're able to give a second life to eyewear and help someone see clearly again.
 VOSH members participate in pop-up clinics, travelling across the globe to provide eye exams and even treat certain eye diseases.
 Currently, VOSH counts more than 75 state, school, and regional chapters on an international scale, including one in Waterloo, Ontario, the chapter at the heart of this post.

 VOSH Waterloo is a team of optometry students from the School of Optometry and Vision Science at the University of Waterloo.
-This branch has previously travelled to countries like Peru, Ecuador, Moldova, and Romania.
-For their annual 2019 mission, students will travel to Senegal to help rural communities have their vision examined, and maybe walk away with a new pair of glasses fitted to their prescription, if need be.
-Ahead of their departure, VOSH Waterloo members reached out to BonLook, which donated 1,000 pairs of previously unworn frames with lenses and sunglasses for the volunteers to distribute to those in need.
+This branch has previously travelled to countries such as Peru, Ecuador, Moldova, and Romania.
+For their annual 2019 mission, students will travel to Senegal to help rural communities have their vision examined, and maybe walk away with a new pair of glasses fitted to their prescription.
+Ahead of their departure, VOSH Waterloo members reached out to BonLook for eyewear contributions.
+In turn, the organization donated 1,500 pairs of previously unworn frames (a total that included 1,000 sunglasses) for the volunteers to distribute to those in need.
+Of that number, 500 pairs of reading glasses have been mounted with high-quality prescription lenses provided by Essilor.
+Thanks to this world-renowned optical lens provider, these are now ready to be handed out to patients in addition to the sunglasses provided by BonLook.

 We spoke to Sophia Capo, a second-year optometry student at the University of Waterloo and volunteer for VOSH.
 She shared what the team's plans and hopes are for their trip to Senegal.